mlswg/mls-protocol/draft-ietf-mls-protocol.md

 document.
 The Security Considerations section of {{?I-D.ietf-mls-architecture}}
 provides some citations to detailed security analyses.

+## Transport Security

+Because MLS messages are protected at the message level, the confidentiality and integrity of the group state do not depend on those messages being protected in transit.
+However, an attacker who can observe those messages and transit will be able to learn about the group state, including potentially the group membership (see
+{{group-membership}} below).
+Such an attacker might also be able to mount denial-of-service attacks on the group or exclude new members by selectively removing messages in transit.
+In order to prevent this form of attack, it is RECOMMENDED that all MLS messages be carried over a secure transport such as TLS {{?RFC8446}} or QUIC {{?RFC9000}}.

 ## Confidentiality of the Group Secrets

 Group secrets are partly derived from the output of a ratchet tree.
 Ratchet